Post in collaboration with 8K Flexwarm*

 I have amassed a growing collection of anoraks, yet none of them quite tick all the boxes.
 Breathable but ugly, lightweight but chilly, funky but soggy, toasty but bulky.

-The 8K Flexwarm jacket ticked lots of boxes for me instantly, it is super warm and windproof – even before you turn the heating on – it is also waterproof, very lightweight, smart, washable and down free.
+The 8K Flexwarm jacket ticked lots of boxes for me instantly, it is super warm and windproof – even before you turn the heating on – it is also water resistant, very lightweight, smart, washable and down free.

 The science bit

 I wasn’t totally sure what to expect – wires and bulky uncomfortable panels sprung to mind at first – but the tech behind 8K clothing is pretty special, 8K engineers spent 6 years researching and developing a unique, ultra-thin 0.5mm printable heating element.

 This means the tech doesn’t add to the jacket’s bulk, weight or flexibility, you can scrunch the coat up and not feel the panels.
 I didn’t notice the tech at all, bar the power pack in the pocket, but again, this has its advantages – a power bank is something I always mean to have on my person and forget.

 It’s fast too, it takes just 360 seconds to reach 50 degree celsius, which is gorgeous.

 The power pack

 The power pack simply fits in a special inside pocket which has a small adapter plug.
 You charge the power pack again using a USB adapter.

 Another benefit of the power pack is that it has two USB sockets, so can be used to charge your phone and coat simultaneously.